adamsmd/BibScrape/README.md

 - If a title contains a proper noun that needs to be protected from lower casing, add an entry to your nouns file.
 See the "NOUNS FILES" section of `bibscrape --help`.

+- By default the `url` and `doi` fields are not LaTeX escaped.
+Using BibTeX entries with these field may thus require that your LaTeX document use the Latex `url` package.

 ## Setup